 :5000port, which is the default value.
 Also note that in the

 tlsconfigurable value we provide a certificate and a key.
 This will be used so the communication between the docker daemon and the registry is done through TLS.
 We strongly recommend to use this, otherwise we cannot guarantee that the communication will be secure.
-Both the key and the certificate will be generated automatically by

 - The auth value defines the communication between Portus and this